-Post period, on 5 August 2022, the company announced an upcoming oral presentation of promising new data from this ongoing phase 1 clinical trial of paxalisib in combination with radiotherapy for the treatment of brain metastases, sponsored by Memorial Sloan Kettering Cancer Center in New York, NY.
-Interim data from the first stage of the study reports that all 9 evaluable patients experienced complete or partial response, representing an overall response rate (ORR) of 100%, according to RANO-BM criteria.
+Paxalisib is the subject of an ongoing phase I clinical study in patients with brain metastases and leptomeningeal metastases who harbor PI3K pathway mutations in combination with radiotherapy sponsored by Memorial Sloan Kettering Cancer Center in New York, NY.
+Whole brain radiotherapy (WBRT) is a ubiquitous therapeutic modality in this patient population, with an estimated 200,000 patients receiving treatment each year in the United States alone.
+Encouraging safety and clinical activity from this study was presented by the lead investigator, Dr. Jonathan Yang in August 2022 at the ASCO/SNO CNS meeting held in Toronto, Canada.
+Interim data from the first stage of the study indicated that all 9 evaluable patients experienced complete or partial response, representing an overall response rate (ORR) of 100%, according to RANO-BM criteria.
 The patients comprised a range of primary tumors, with breast cancer the most common, representing one third of patients.
+The phase I expansion cohort is currently enrolling and two well known cancer centers have joined MSKCC in this study: Miami Cancer Institute and Fred Hutchinson Cancer Center in Seattle, WA.
 The trial is designed in two stages: an initial exploratory stage and a confirmatory expansion stage.
 Recruitment to the expansion stage has already commenced, with the objective of recruiting an additional 12 patients.
+Preliminary data from the expansion cohort is anticipated by 1Q CY2024.